-Kevin K. Gordon, has served as President and Chief Financial Officer of Liquidia Technologies Inc., a late-stage clinical biopharmaceutical company, since January 2018.
+Kevin K. Gordon served as President and Chief Financial Officer of Liquidia Technologies Inc., a clinical biopharmaceutical company from January 2018 until March 2019.
 Mr. Gordon served as Executive Vice President and Chief Operating Officer of Quintiles Transnational Holdings Inc., a research, clinical trial and pharmaceutical consulting company, from October 2015 until October 2016 and served as Executive Vice President and Chief Financial Officer from July 2010 until December 2015 (Quintiles Transitional Holdings merged with IMS Health Holdings, Inc., an information and technology services company, in October 2016 to form IQVIA Holdings, Inc., a global biopharmaceutical services provider).
 Mr. Gordon served as Executive Vice President and Chief Financial Officer of Teleflex Incorporated, a medical device company, from March 2007 until January 2010.
 Prior to that, Mr. Gordon held various senior corporate development positions at Teleflex Incorporated from 1997 to 2007.
+From 1

-From 1992 to 1997, he held various senior positions, including General Manager, Chief Financial Officer and Secretary at Package Machinery Company, a consumer product packaging equipment company.
+992 to 1997, he held various senior positions, including General Manager, Chief Financial Officer and Secretary at Package Machinery Company, a consumer product packaging equipment company.
 From 1984 to 1992, he held senior manager and other various finance positions at KPMG LLP, an audit, tax and advisory services company.
 Mr. Gordon holds a B.S. in Accounting from the University of Connecticut.

 Evan Jones has served as Managing Member of jVen Capital, LLC, a life sciences investment company, since 2007.
-He also has served as Chief Executive Officer of Opgen, Inc., a publicly held genetic analysis company, since 2013 and has served as a director since 2009.
-He was a co-founder of Digene Corporation, a publicly-traded biotechnology company focused on women's health and molecular diagnostic testing, serving as chairman of its board of directors from 1995 until its acquisition in 2007 and served as Chief Executive Officer from 1990 to 2006 and as President from 1990 to 1999.
-Mr. Jones also serves as a member of the board of directors of Foundation Medicine, Inc. Mr. Jones served as a director of Fluidigm Corporation from March 2011 to August 2017 and CAS Medical Systems, Inc. from May 2008 until October 2013.
+He also has served as Chief Executive Officer of OpGen, Inc., a genetic analysis company, since 2013 and has served as a director since 2009.
+He was a co-founder of Digene Corporation, a biotechnology company focused on women's health and molecular diagnostic testing, serving as chairman of its board of directors from 1995 until its acquisition in 2007 and served as Chief Executive Officer from 1990 to 2006 and as President from 1990 to 1999.
+Mr. Jones served as a member of the board of directors of Foundation Medicine, Inc. until its merger with Roche Holdings, Inc. in July 2018.
+Mr. Jones served as a director of Fluidigm Corporation from March 2011 to August 2017 and CAS Medical Systems, Inc. from May 2008 until October 2013.
 Mr. Jones received a B.A. in Biotechnology from the University of Colorado and an M.B.A. from The Wharton School at the University of Pennsylvania.

-Tina S. Nova, Ph.D. has served as President and Chief Executive Officer of Molecular Stethoscope, Inc., a molecular diagnostics company, since October 2015.
+Tina S. Nova, Ph.D. has served as President and Chief Executive Officer of Decipher Biosciences, Inc., a molecular diagnostics company, since August 2018.
+Dr. Nova served as President and Chief Executive Officer of Molecular Stethoscope, Inc., a molecular diagnostics company, from September 2015 to July 2018.
 Dr. Nova served as senior vice president and general manager of Illumina Inc.'s oncology business unit from July 2014 to August 2015.
 From March 2000 to April 2014, Dr. Nova founded and served as a member of the board of directors, President and Chief Executive Officer of Genoptix, Inc., a medical laboratory, which was acquired in 2011 by Novartis Pharmaceuticals Corporation, a pharmaceutical company.
-Dr. Nova also held senior positions with Nanogen, Inc., a molecular diagnostics and biomedical research company, Ligand Pharmaceuticals, Inc., a biopharmaceutical company, and Hybritech, Inc., a monoclonal antibody development company.
-Dr. Nova has served on the board of directors of Arena Pharmaceuticals, Inc., since September 2004 and as the chairman of its board of directors since June 2016.
+Dr. Nova also held senior positions with Nanogen, Inc., a molecular diagnostics and biomedical research company, Ligand Pharmaceuticals, Inc., since April 2017.
+Dr. Nova has served on the board of directors of OpGen, Inc., since April 2017.
+Dr. Nova has served on the board of directors of directors since June 2016.
 Dr. Nova is vice chairman of the board of directors of the Rady Pediatric Genomics and Systems Medicine Institute, which is part of Rady Children's Hospital-San Diego.
 Dr. Nova received a B.S. degree in Biological Sciences from the University of California, Irvine and a Ph.D. in Biochemistry from the University of California, Riverside.